Club Atlético Villa San Carlos

-Club Social y Deportivo Villa San Carlos is an Argentine football club from the city of Berisso (nearly La Plata) in Buenos Aires Province.
+Club Social y Deportivo Villa San Carlos is an Argentine football club based in the city of Berisso (nearly La Plata) in Buenos Aires Province.
 The team currently plays in the Primera B Metropolitana, the regionalised third level of the Argentine football league system.

+History

 On May 25, 2013, San Carlos won the Primera B Metropolitana championship therefore promoting to Primera B Nacional.
 The squad beat Barracas Central by 1–0.